flipperdevices/flipperzero-firmware/README.md

 | Average | 4.8 min |
 | Worst possible (expected) | 9.6 min |

 NB: Keys that are already in the system/user dictionary or nonces with already found keys are cracked instantly.
-This means on average cracking an arbitrary number of nonces from the same reader will take 5.1 to 8.85 minutes (1 unknown key).
+This means on average cracking an arbitrary number of nonces from the same reader will take 4.8 minutes (1 unknown key).

 Writeup: Coming soon